S3-working-group/s3-practical-guide/content/src/patterns/co-creation-and-evolution/describe-organizational-drivers.md

 > _"...so we can stay focused on our work"._

-Describe the impact of attending to that need:
+Describe the anticipated impact of attending to that need:

-- Explain the [intended outcome](glossary:intended-outcome), potential benefits or opportunities.
+- Explain potential benefits, opportunities, or even the [intended outcome](glossary:intended-outcome) of responding to that need.
 - The impact may be obvious or implicit, especially when the effects of the current situation are already described.

 ## Review Drivers